 The purpose of the PHAB Pathways Recognition Program is to:

-- Serve as a milestone for performance improvement for local, Tribal, and territorial health departments not yet ready to pursue accreditation.
+- Serve as a performance improvement milestone for local, Tribal, and territorial health departments not yet ready to apply for PHAB accreditation, and

-- Build accreditation readiness for health departments intending to use the Pathways Recognition Program as a step toward a future application for accreditation.
+- Facilitate accreditation readiness for eligible health departments intending to use the Pathways as a step toward a future accreditation application.

 PHAB’s exploration and development of the Pathways Recognition Program is a step toward addressing feedback from health departments across the country, including lessons learned and research about small health departments that have achieved accreditation.
 PHAB wants to hear from health department stakeholders about what program design elements will provide the most value to health departments that are not yet ready to apply for accreditation but may want to engage in a recognition program like Pathways.